ekote/Build-Your-First-End-to-End-Lakehouse-Solution/extra/extra.md

 The implementation is controlled by the [spark.microsoft.delta.merge.lowShuffle.enabled](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/low-shuffle-merge-for-apache-spark) configuration, enabled by default in the runtime.
 It requires no code changes and is fully compatible with the open-source distribution of Delta Lake.
 To learn more about Low Shuffle Merge usage scenarios, read the article Low Shuffle Merge optimization on Delta tables.

-# Task: Managing NYC Green Taxi Data with Merge Operations
+## Managing NYC Green Taxi Data with Merge Operations

-### Objective:
 Enhance your understanding of data handling within Fabric Spark by loading, updating, and inserting NYC Green Taxi data.
 Utilize the Merge statement to manage financial records across different timeframes.

 1. **Data Collection**: